puckawayjeff/pi-monitor/README.md

 Navigate to `Interface Options` -> `SPI` and select `<Yes>`.

 ### **Recommended Method (Safe)**
-This method downloads the installer first, allowing you to inspect it before running it with `sudo`.
+This method downloads the installer script first, allowing you to inspect it before running it with `sudo`.

 ```bash
 wget https://raw.githubusercontent.com/puckawayjeff/pi-monitor/main/install.sh